cubbles/cubx.core.rte/webpackages/cubx.core.rte/README.md

 *Note: When you exclude a dependency that is needed by other Cubbles in your DOM tree this exclude will be ignored.
 In such a case you have to make sure to exclude this specific dependency for each Cubble that uses the dependency.*

-To make sure a dependency is always excluded you can add it to the global `window.cubx.CRCInit.rootDependencyExclucdes` array.
+To make sure a dependency is always excluded you can add it to the global `window.cubx.CRCInit.rootDependencyExclucdes` array (see [rootDependencyExcludes](#rootdependencyexcludes)).

 ## cubx-component-mixin
-// TODO

 ## cubxpolymer
 // TODO